 Some people might tell you, “Just get over it, it’s not a big deal.”
 But to some people, rejection and the stigma surrounding herpes are a big deal.
 It’s impossible to know how any given partner might process your disclosure physically or emotionally.
 Even if you disclose it to an educated, knowledgeable partner who’s aware that they’re not guaranteed to get the virus just because you have it, you can still find yourself troubled by concern and guilt.
 You wouldn’t want to accidentally cause someone else suffering by inadvertently transmitting the herpes virus.

-Herpes dating sites give you a chance to find a great relationship, without having to worry about any of those things.
-Dating other people with herpes is stress-free, guilt-free, and has no barriers on physical intimacy.
+Herpes dating sites in UK give you a chance to find a great relationship, without having to worry about any of those things.
+Herpes Dating UK is stress-free, guilt-free, and has no barriers on physical intimacy.
 This can be incredibly important for many people who are living with a herpes diagnosis.